botirk38/fact-checker/README.md

-Here's a formatted and enhanced version of your text:

----

 # TruthLens: Video Claim Analysis Platform

 **TruthLens** is a cutting-edge video analysis platform that leverages artificial intelligence to scrutinize claims made in video content, providing a comprehensive fact-checking and content categorization solution.